NFIBrokerage/spear/guides/streams.md

 In the `Spear.stream!/3` function, this "stream" response lends itself to an Elixir `Stream`.
-Conceptually the `ReadResp` messages are returned as an ordered list of events in an EventStore stream.
+Conceptually the `ReadResp` messages are returned as an ordered list of events in an EventStoreDB stream.
 These response messages are returned as quickly as possible and resemble a unary request very closely.

 This same RPC is invoked to implement `Spear.subscribe/4`, though, which